 The percentage fat was calculated as = wt of flask + oil - wt of flask weight of samplex 100.

-Crude Proteins Determination (AOAC,2000)
+Crude Proteins Determination

+Crude protein content was determined by the method of AOAC (2000)

 Principle:

 The method is the digestion of the sample with hot concentrated sulphuric acid in the presence of a metallic catalyst.
 Organic nitrogen in the sample is reduced to ammonia.
 This is retained in the solution as ammonium sulphate.
 The solution is made alkaline and then distilled to release the ammonia.
-The ammonia is trapped in dilute acid and then titrated.
+The ammonia is trapped in diluted acid and then titrated.

 Procedure

-Crude protein was determined by the method of AOAC (2000).
-Exactly 0.5g of sample was weighed into a 30ml kjehdal flask (gently to prevent the sample from touching the walls of the side of each and then the flasks were stoppered and shaken.
+Exactly 0.5g of sample was weighed into a 30ml kjehdal flask (gently to prevent the sample touching the side walls) and then the flasks were stoppered and shaken.
 Then 0.5g of the Kjeldahl catalyst mixture was added.
-The mixture was heated cautiously in a digestion rack under fire until a clear solution appeared.
+The mixture was carefully heated over fire in a digestion rack u until a clear solution appeared.
 The clear solution was then allowed to stand for 30 minutes and allowed to cool.
-After cooling was made up to 100ml with distilled water to avoid caking, and then 5ml was transferred to the kjeldahl stillation apparatus, followed by 5ml of 40% sodium hydroxide.
-A 100ml receiver flask containing 5ml of 2% boric acid and indicator mixture containing 5 drops of Bromocresol blue and 1 drop of methlene blue was placed added under a condenser of the distillation apparatus so that the tap was about 20cm inside the solution and distillation commenced immediately until 50 drops gets into the receiver flask, after which it was titrated to pink colour using 0.01N hydrochloric acid.
+After cooling the solution was made up to 100ml with distilled water to avoid caking, and then a 5ml aliquot was transferred to the kjeldahl stillation apparatus, followed by the addition of 5ml of 40% sodium hydroxide.
+A 100ml receiver flask containing 5ml of 2% boric acid and indicator mixture containing 5 drops of Bromocresol blue and 1 drop of methlene blue was placed added under a condenser of the distillation apparatus so that the tap was about 20cm inside the solution.
+Distillation began immediately until 50 drops got into the receiver flask, after which it was titrated to a pink colour using 0.01N hydrochloric acid.

 Calculations